Cherokee Freedmen: Motions, developments and hearings 2012 to 2014

-Reinstatement of citizenship
+2017 to present

 On August 30, 2017, the U.S. District Court ruled in favor of the Freedmen descendants and the U.S. Department of the Interior in Cherokee Nation v.
 Raymond Nash et al. and Marilyn Vann et al..
 The court ruled that according to Article 9 of the Cherokee Treaty of 1866, the Cherokee Freedmen descendants have present rights to citizenship that is coextensive with the rights of native Cherokees.
 Senior U.S. District Judge Thomas F. Hogan stated that while the Cherokee Nation has the right to determine citizenship, it must do so with respect to both native Cherokees and the descendants of Cherokee Freedmen.

 In a statement on August 31, Cherokee Nation Attorney General Todd Hembree stated that no appeal will be filed against the ruling.
 Further, citizenship applications from Freedmen descendants have been accepted and processed since the ruling.
 In a public statement, Cherokee Freedmen lead counsel Jon Velie stated that the ruling was not only a victory for the Freedmen in regaining their citizenship, but also a victory for Native Americans as the federal courts have enforced treaty rights of citizenship while maintaining tribes and elected officials' rights to determine citizenship and self-determination.

-Reactions to the controversy
+Marilyn Vann, now a citizen of the Cherokee Nation, became the first Freedman to hold a governmental position in the Cherokee Nation.
+Cherokee Nation Principal Chief Chuck Hoskin Jr. nominated Vann to serve on the tribe's Environmental Protection Commission, and the tribal council confirmed her position on September 13, 2021.